mitmedialab/ajl.ai/README.md

 Image Annotator is configured to be deployable on any Ubuntu 16 server.
 All you need is Ansible 2.2x and root access to your desired target machine.

-The current IMDB-wiki campaign is deployed to Bocoup's infrastructure which is orchastrated from [bocoup/infrastructure-foundation](https://github.com/bocoup/infrastructure-foundation).
+The current VGG Faces campaign is deployed to Bocoup's infrastructure which is orchastrated from [bocoup/infrastructure-foundation](https://github.com/bocoup/infrastructure-foundation).

-In order to deploy to, or download reports from, this server, you will need to submit a PR to this (bocoup/image-annotator) repo adding configuration for yourself to `ansible/vars/users.yml`.
+In order to deploy to, or download reports from, this server, you will need to submit a PR to this (mitmedialab/ajl.ai) repo adding configuration for yourself to `ansible/vars/users.yml`.
 Once this has been done, ask one the project contributors can provision your account and give you the "Vault password" needed to run the following commands: